tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 The calibrator designates one of the lidars (defined in the launch file) as the `mapping lidar` for mapping purposes.
 Pointclouds from this lidar utilize either the NDT or GICP algorithm to calculate the pose and also store the pointclouds as a map for future usage.
 The following rules are applied while constructing the map.

-- For each `N` meter, a keyframe will be saved, which is used for mapping and estimating transformation.
+- For each `N` meters, a keyframe will be saved, which is used for mapping and estimating transformation.
 - If the distance between the last frame and the current pointcloud is more than the `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.

 It is recommended to select the lidar that has the highest resolution and best FOV as the `mapping lidar`.